Sunday, June 27, 2010

 A: I never thought farty synths would come as such a welcome change.
 Every Eurovision of late has had this kind of song, destined to finish mid-table in the final because its feelgood factor only extends to selected households beyond the Alps.
 Accomplished in its genre, but rather limited in scope.

-V: You can dress this up any way you want, he’s still off key.
+V: You can dress this up any way you want, he’s still off-key.
 Not that it really matters: it’s that kind of song.
 It’s also the first one to make (or be granted) full use of the possibilities of the stage and lighting, and would’ve caught the audience’s attention for that alone – never mind the queer theatre playing out on stage.

 08 Bosnia and Herzegovina

-B: Given the rocky nature of the relationship at the heart of these lyrics – which are really rather good and much more multi-layered than they initially appear – there’s a remarkably subtle shift in tone between the studio version and live performance which changes the balance of the thing entirely: “Say just one more word” becomes “Say another word”, and suddenly Vukašin goes from being the hopeful but resigned figure of the original who will back down on the say-so of his ‘better side’ to a more forceful presence saying “we can make this work, but drop the attitude, or I’m gone”.
+B: Given the rocky nature of the relationship at the heart of these lyrics, which are really rather good and much more multi-layered than they initially appear, there’s a remarkably subtle shift in tone between the studio version and live performance which changes the balance of the thing entirely: “Say just one more word” becomes “Say another word”, and suddenly Vukašin goes from being the hopeful but resigned figure of the original who will back down on the say-so of his ‘better side’ to a more forceful presence saying “we can make this work, but drop the attitude, or I’m gone”.
 I have no idea whether this was Dino Šaran’s intention in changing the words, but I’d like to think so.*

 A: There’s stuff to like here if you pick it to pieces and sift through them, but overall it’s less than the sum of its parts.
-I think its biggest problem is that for a song called Thunder And Lightning it’s surprisingly backwards in coming forwards, even with the makeover.
+I think its biggest problem is that for a song called Thunder and Lightning it’s surprisingly backwards in coming forwards, even with the makeover.
 Great ending though.

 09 Poland

 A: When it’s all medieval chanting and women wailing, this is great.
 There are also some lovely individual moments of strings, woodwind and acoustics.
-But Poland should have learnt from Time To Party that awkward changes in pace mid-song don’t work for them, especially when they’re structured around a largely tuneless mess they throw everything at to distract your attention from.
-Under any other circumstances a Eurovision entry with five key changes – count ’em! – should see us wetting ourselves.
-But no.
+But Poland should have learnt from Time to Party that awkward changes in pace mid-song don’t work for them, especially when they’re structured around a largely tuneless mess they throw everything at to distract your attention from.
+Under any other circumstances a Eurovision entry with five key changes – count ’em! – should see us wetting ourselves, but no.

 10 Belgium